dkovacevic/broadcast-bot/README.md

 The Channel owner will be placed into Admin Conversation and everything that is posted there will be forwarded to Subscribers Message can be: text, web page, picture (a url to jpg|png|gif), youtube link, soundcloud link ...

+## Channel Admin(s)
+ - Broadcast messages into Channel.
+Text, pictures, videos, recordings, links ...
+ - Receive feedback from Subscribers (text, pictures, likes ...).
+ - Limit who can join the Channel
+ - Get some statics (number of subscribers, feedbacks ...)

+## Subscriber
+ - See posts in the Channel
+ - See old posts from the Channel
+ - Send feedback directly to Channel owner anonymously
+ - Mute/Unmute the channel

 ## Channels vs. Groups
- - Unlimited number of subscribers/participants
+ - Unlimited number of subscribers
- - Able to see the previous messages after joining the channel
+ - Able to see the previous posts after joining the channel
+ - Able to mute messages in the Channel - save on bandwidth
- - Nobody except the Channel Admin can see the list of subscribers/participants
+ - Nobody can see the list of subscribers - privacy
- - Only Channel Admin can see the messages posted by subscribers
+ - Only Channel Admin can see the messages posted by anonymous Subscriber
- - Channel can be advertised and anybody can subscribe to it
+ - Channel can be advertised as a link and anybody can subscribe to it
- - Only Channel Admin controls who can join the channel and what is posted
+ - Channel Admin can control who can join the channel
- - Subscribers posting in a Channel is faster than posting in a big Group conversation